 Chair the Student Organization Conduct Oversight Committee (S.O.C.O.C.) of the Judicial Branch of the S.S.A.

-Cooperatively work with currently recognized student organizations to promote growth within their organization and collaborate with other organizations.
+Work cooperatively with currently recognized student organizations to promote growth within their organization and collaborate with other organizations.

-Maintain and update, if needed, an official copy of Standing Policies of the Organizational Affairs Committee that includes organizational recognition and renewal policies.
+Maintain and updatean official copy of Standing Policies of the Organizational Affairs Committee that includes organizational recognition and renewal policies.

 Keep a current list of all recognized student organizations.